 Walleye and Perch

 Walleye are prized table fish and fillet cleanly.
-Perch are smaller but produce excellent fillets.
+Yellow perch are smaller but produce excellent fillets.
 Both reward the extra effort of careful filleting.

 A Note on Pin Bones and the Y-Bones